 |

-of Schumann's 'Fantasy' coupled with Brahms's 'Schumann
+recording of Schumann's 'Fantasy' coupled with Brahms's

-Variations' on Gabor's Merit Records, reference number
+'Schumann Variations' on Gabor's Merit Records Label, reference

-"v. frieda, pianist".
+as being "v. frieda, pianist".
 This

 prompted a record dealer and many music lovers whose brains fantasized